-Bruce Lee, Wing Tsun and Jeet Kune Do
+Bruce Lee, Wing Chun and Jeet Kune Do

 The original martial art of Bruce Lee was